 Composting at Christmas

-A surprising amount of Christmas waste can be composted, which has many benefits; It frees up space in your general waste bin (many people worry about running out of bin space over Christmas), It produces lovely free compost for your garden, and it’s better for the environment than sending waste for disposal (putting it in your black / residual waste bin).
+A surprising amount of Christmas waste can be composted, and doing so has many benefits; It frees up space in your general waste bin (many people worry about running out of bin space over Christmas), It produces free compost for your garden, and it’s better for the environment than sending waste for disposal (putting it in your black / residual waste bin).

 If you aren’t in the habit of regularly using your compost bin in the colder months, Christmas is as good a time as any to get started, It’s definitely worth the effort of slipping your shoes on and venturing out into the garden to compost despite the cold!

 You’ll need a compost bin or heap if you haven’t already got one.
-Leicestershire residents can purchase compost bins at a subsidised price at www.getcomposting.com (be sure to enter your postcode to access the subsidy).
+A compost heap is a cost effective way to get started.

-If you are the proud owner of a new compost bin / heap, or if you’ve previously tried and failed at home composting, here’s a general guide to composting to get your compost bin up and running.
-You can also watch a few short videos about composting here: https://www.lesswaste.org.uk/community-engagement/talks/individuals/
+This general guide to composting may help get your compost bin up and running.
+You can also find more information on our home composting pages, and/or watch a few short videos about composting here: https://www.lesswaste.org.uk/community-engagement/talks/individuals/

 What can you compost at Christmas?